Full lips give the impression of youth and sensuality.

 What Creates that much desired Lip Enhancement Result?

-Dr. Bailor or Dr. Frazier may inject a “filler” into your lips so as to provide adequate results for Lip Enhancement.
+Dr. Bailor may inject a “filler” into your lips so as to provide adequate results for Lip Enhancement.
 Only local anesthesia is needed, and because the needles used are very thin, most people experience little to no pain.

 Glycolic peels with our aesthetician Wyndee Harp are available to soften and refine the tissues on the lips.
 Depending on the treatment package chosen by the patient the plumping process may be repeated two to three more times if necessary.

 Plumping can be accomplished with tissue grafts using muscle, dermis or fat.
-Dr. Kayta Bailor or Dr. William Frazier would be happy to talk with you in your consultation about your options.
+Dr. Kayta Bailor would be happy to talk with you in your consultation about your options.

 How long does the treatment last?

 Dermal Fillers for lips last between 6-24 months.
 Typically, Lip Enhancement like plumping with fillers is a relatively simple procedure.
 However, as with all surgical procedures, complications may occur.
 The most common complications are cold sore outbreak, infection, and more rapid re-absorption of the filler.
-Be sure to discuss all your concerns with Dr. Bailor, Dr. Frazier or his nurse.
+Be sure to discuss all your concerns with Dr. Bailor or her nurse.

 You may usually return to your regular routine immediately after a Lip Enhancement procedure using fillers.
 Swelling and bruising may last for a few days.
 Discomfort is reported as minimal and pain medication is often not required.
 Cold compresses or an ice pack can be helpful for the first 24 hours.